cniesen/MediacomInternetDataUsageMonitorAndAlert/README.md

+This project is no longer actively supported since I'm not a Mediacom customer anymore.

 MediacomInternetDataUsageMonitorAndAlert
 ========================================
 Monitor your Mediacom internet data usage and receive alerts when exessive usage occurs.
 A website allows you to view historical data as well.